Mendip Hills Fund

 • Promoting family friendly accommodation and activities for family members not walking the full route

-The eighth Mendip Rocks! festival started on 7 July and will run until the end of October.
+The eighth Mendip Rocks! festival started on 7 July and ran until the end of October.
 Our annual season of events celebrates the 450 million year geological history of the Mendip Hills and is provided by the AONB Unit, Somerset Earth Science Centre and The Mendip Society.

-This seasons 30+ events include: cave visits, guided walks, tours of working and disused quarries, arts workshops, geological field visits and much more.
-There is something for all the family to get involved in.
-To view the full programme click here.
-(PDF Download 7MB).
+This seasons 30+ events included: cave visits, guided walks, tours of working and disused quarries, arts workshops, geological field visits and much more.
+A total of 1200 people attended across the festival with something for all the family to get involved in.

 This was a three year project (2013-2016) funded by the Heritage Lottery Fund.
 The project was designed to raise awareness of the wildlife and archaeological value of the Black Down and Burrington Commons through activities, events and training.